brightway-lca/bw_timex/docs/content/theory.rst

 Biosphere matrix modifications:

 1. First, the 'static' biosphere matrix is expanded, by adding the original biosphere flows for the new temporalized process copies.
-With this, static LCI scores qith inputs from the time-explicit databases can be calculated, using ``timexLCA.lci()``
+With this, static LCI scores qith inputs from the time-explicit databases can be calculated, using ``TimexLCA.lci()``
-2. A 'dynamic' biosphere matrix, which next to the links to LCI from the time-explicit databases also contains the timing of emissions, is created separately with ``timexLCA.lci(build_dynamic_biosphere=True)``.
-This matrix ``timexLCA.dynamic_inventory`` and the more readable dataframe ``timexLCA.dynamic_inventory_df`` contain the emissions of the system per biosphere flow including its timestamp and its emitting process.
+2. A 'dynamic' biosphere matrix, which next to the links to LCI from the time-explicit databases also contains the timing of emissions, is created separately with ``TimexLCA.lci(build_dynamic_biosphere=True)``.
+This matrix ``TimexLCA.dynamic_inventory`` and the more readable dataframe ``TimexLCA.dynamic_inventory_df`` contain the emissions of the system per biosphere flow including its timestamp and its emitting process.

  For the simple system above, a schematic representation of the matrix modifications look like this: